bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 developer.

-For example, there are also some things such as using inline tags and writing tags in the upper case, which won\'t be flagged or stop the code execution but are still considered bad practice.
+For example, there are also some things such as using inline tags and writing tags in the upper case, which won&apos;t be flagged or stop the code execution but are still considered bad practice.

-Next, let\'s explore rule-based errors in more detail.
+Next, let&apos;s explore rule-based errors in more detail.

 These are code-based mistakes developers make when they do not follow the rules.